Credit: Free pictures from acobox.com Continue reading

 Abilene is located in west Texas and has a lot to offer.
 Not only is it home to Frontier Texas but Abilene is also the Children’s Storybook Capital of America.
 It was designated by the 84th Legislature of the State of Texas and was later designated in 2019 as the Children’s Storybook Capital of America.
 This charming west Texas town is off I-20 and is definitely worth visiting!

-These are some good techniques for teaching ESL children:
+Here are some good techniques I used that are great for teaching ESL children:

-- Provide a print-rich environment.
-Label objects with the name of the object written on an index card.
+• Provide a print-rich environment.
+Label objects all over the room with the name of the object written on an index card.
+I like to use colorful, neon cards when available

 Khan Academy Nonprofit – Free Online Educational Videos